 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

 - Coming off the London train, cross the footbridge.
-On leaving the Liphook Station building, turn right into the station car park, go under the road bridge and immediately turn left up some steps .
+On leaving the Liphook Railway Station building, turn right into the station car park, go under the road bridge and immediately turn left up some steps .
 At the top, turn left and cross the railway bridge, your direction 140°.

-- Follow the road for 650 metres ignoring all ways off, including Churcher's College Junior School, and as the road starts to bend to the right you come to a road on the left signposted Highfield School where you turn left, your direction 50°.
-In 20 metres turn right on to a bridleway into the wood, your direction 105°.
-Follow this path, ignoring ways off.
+- Follow the road for 650 metres ignoring all ways off, including the access into Churcher's College Junior School, and as the road starts to bend to the right you come to a road on the left signposted Highfield and Brockham Schools.
+Here turn left into this road, your direction 50°.
+In 15 metres [!] turn right on to a bridleway into the wood, your direction 105°.
+Now follow this path, through Stanley Common , ignoring ways off.
 In addition to the posts now mentioned, your route ahead is waymarked by green blobs on trees.
 There is a single post on your right after 40 metres and another on your left in a further 60 metres.
-In a further 100 metres you have the start of a ditch and fence on your left-hand side.
+In a further 100 metres you have the start of a ditch on your left-hand side.
 In 200 metres you pass a two-armed sign and keep ahead.
 In 40 metres the wood opens out a little and the path curves slightly left.
 Now keeep ahead on a clear path which is to the left and parallel to a former sunken path to its right, your direction 105°.

 - In 300 metres you come to a post with a blue arrow pointing left.
 You now have a choice of routes - a New Route through Access Land (which cuts out some 600 metres of track walking), or the Book's original route.